Skip To Main Content

 SCI 450 • ADV Medicine and Malady

 How does a shark bite heal?
 What does it mean to receive a diagnosis?
 How do we decide who gets an organ for transplant?
 In this course, students will become confident reading about, discussing, and questioning medical topics.
-The course also presents students with a more nuanced, global, and realistic view of the field than they get from TV shows and other media.

 Read More about SCI 450 • ADV Medicine and Malady